cedvp/concordionreporting/README.md

-This Concordion Extension allows to generate Reporting summaries on number of test OK vs NOK.
-Each test can be linked to an external reference (JIRA ID for example) and the starting page can be linked to an external reference (JIRA ID for the test plan for example).

-The Extension will create
+This Concordion extension allows to count and export scenario results, attached to an external reference (which could refer to a JIRA Xray for example).

+The extension records the final result for each Fixture (Success or Failure) called, and then reports it from the main calling class :

-* a csv file with the summary of reportable test scenarios
+1) as a csv file
-* an html page with the same, ready to be sent by email to anyone who wants to be informed
+2) as a summary html file
-* a json file with the same, ready to be imported into jira for Xray follow up
+3) as a JSON file ready to be imported into JIRA
-* an excel with the same, might you need the format additionally.

-all files are produced in the same folder as the test results, with suffix "Report" and different extensions.
-If your main page test result is GeoFixture.html:

-the files will be:
-GeoFixtureReport.csv
-GeoFixtureReport.html
-GeoFixtureReport.json
-GeoFixtureReport.xlsx

-Good luck.
+4) prints the final number of success and failures (1 failure or success per page)

+to activate this:

+1)  on each of the called pages that need to be reported:
+    @TestIdAnnotation(externalReferenceKey = "CONC-999")
+    @Extensions(RecordingExtension.class)

+        where the externalReferenceKey is the unique test case external reference (the JIRA Xray for example) and the extension RecordingExtension ensures the test results is recorded.

+2) on the starting page
+    @TestIdAnnotation(externalReferenceKey = "CONC-000")
+    @Extensions(ReportingExtension.class)

+        where the externalReferenceKey is the unique id for the test plan as a whole (for example the JIRA Xray Test Plan id) and the extension ReportingExtension ensures reports are produced.

+Good luck and have fun.

     Cedric.